 “You don’t want to knock it,” Murphy says, balancing her personal feelings about “the most heteronormative night of the year” with her professional ones.
 She runs The Woollen Mills, The Washerwoman, The Legal Eagle and Grand Social and – like lots of restaurateurs – embraces a full night of bookings after a long quiet January.

-Murphy noticed several Tinder Valentine’s dates (yes really) in their pizza place, The Yarn last year.
+Murphy has noticed several Tinder Valentine’s dates (yes really) in their pizza place, The Yarn.
 The room at the back of The Woollen Mills is popular with users of the dating app.
 “It’s dark and intimate and it’s fast and casual, so you can get out quickly, and it’s not too bright.”

 St Valentine’s tends to bring out the younger novice diner who likes the idea of a set menu, Murphy says.
 The practice of a special loved-up (and priced up) Valentine’s menu can be a “slightly sharkish” restaurant practice, she says.
 But it suits the first-time diner who wants to know the bill before they sit down.
 As those twentysomethings get more comfortable in restaurants, the practice dies out.